magento/devdocs/guides/v2.0/cloud/discover-deploy.md

 ### Post-deployment: configure routing {#cloud-deploy-over-phases-route}
-While the deployment is running, we freeze the incoming traffic at the entry point so no transactions are lost.

-If everything went fine, we are now ready to configure routing so your web traffic will arrive at your newly created cluster.
-If something failed, well then nothing would have happened; the "old cluster" is still there, so from your users' perspective, nothing changed.
+While the deployment is running, we freeze the incoming traffic at the entry point for 60 seconds.
+We are now ready to configure routing so your web traffic will arrive at your newly created cluster.

-Neither
-failed nor successful deployments result in application downtime.
-Because we also route SSH, you can also simply SSH to your cluster, where you have the same permissions to execute commands as the web server.

 #### Related topics
 *	[Get started with a project]({{page.baseurl}}cloud/project/project-start.html)